The Big Chill (film): Plot

+Cast

+Also, Kevin Costner was cast as Alex Marshall, whose fellow University of Michigan alumni and close friends attend his funeral after his suicide, but his scenes were cut.

 Production

-According to a Newsday article, Lawrence Kasdan and Barbara Benedek began writing The Big Chill in September 1980, five months after the release of Return of the Secaucus 7 They wrote the screenplay as a semi-autobiographical story inspired by their optimistic political activism while attending college in the 1960s and then their disillusionment at society in the 1970s.
+According to a Newsday article, Lawrence Kasdan and Barbara Benedek began writing The Big Chill in September 1980, five months after the release of Return of the Secaucus 7 They wrote the screenplay as a semi-autobiographical story inspired by their optimistic political activism while attending college in the 1960s and then their disillusionment with society in the 1970s.
 While attending the University of Michigan, Kasdan lived at the Eugene V. Debs Cooperative House in the late 1960s, and his experiences at the co-op informed the direction of the screenplay.
 Many of the characters were based on his housemates, and the ways in which they cook communal meals and share their house echo the culture of Ann Arbor cooperatives.
 Kasdan and Benedek worked on the screenplay as Kasdan was directing Body Heat.
 While the other characters in the film weren't written with any specific actors in mind, Kasdan wrote the role of "Nick" for Body Heats star, William Hurt, who gave Kasdan a commitment to do The Big Chill.

 Kasdan first pitched the story to The Ladd Company but was rejected.
 Richard Fischoff unsuccessfully tried to convince Paramount Pictures to film the screenplay after reading it in the summer of 1982.
 When this failed he turned the screenplay to Marcia Nasatir, who had recently departed her executive positions at United Artists and Orion Pictures to cofound Carson Productions with Johnny Carson.
 Fischoff convinced Nasatir to finance the film as the studio's first production, and took over as supervising producer after she left the studio to work at 20th Century Fox.

 Production on the film began on November 8, 1982, in Atlanta.
 Filming primarily took place at the Edgar Fripp House (called "Tidalholm") in downtown Beaufort, South Carolina, where the film was set.